FengD/project-geoloc/README.md

 You can run the command `mocha -u tdd` in each backend subdirectory (`backend/user`, `backend/question`, `backend/uploadImage`) in order to run each service related test suites.

 ## Team
- * Feng DING, database structure design, user service, question service, uploadImage service (backend)
+ * Feng DING, database structure design, user service, question service, uploadImage service (backend) all the admin functionnalities (frontend)
- * Thibaut SORIANO, (backend)
+ * Thibaut SORIANO, mocha test of all the services (backend)
- * Zhengqin YAN, Angular, login and signup (frontend)
+ * Zhengqin YAN, Angular, login and signup, google map, questions and its blog (frontend)
- * Kaiwen YU, Angular, google map window, question blog (frontend)
+ * Kaiwen YU

 ## Links
 [MongoDB offical website][1]